-A Safe at Home lot number is an important part of a participant’s address.
-Because all Safe at Home participants share the same post office box, the participants are differentiated by a lot number which is unique to them.
-Each household is assigned a different lot number and sometimes if there is more than one adult living in the same household, they will be assigned different lot numbers.
+A Safe at Home Lot Number is an important part of a participant’s address.
+Because all Safe at Home participants share the same PO Box, the participants are differentiated by a Lot Number which is unique to them.
+Each household is assigned a different Lot Number and sometimes if there is more than one adult living in the same household, they will be assigned different Lot Numbers.

 When Mailing to a Participant

-When calling the Safe at Home office to verify someone’s program participation, you must give the Safe at Home office the potential participant’s name and lot number, or name and date of birth.
+When calling the Safe at Home office to verify someone’s participation, you must give the Safe at Home office the potential participant’s name and Lot Number, or name and date of birth.
 Safe at Home will confirm or deny participation.

 Service of Process

 The Office of the Minnesota Secretary of State is the agent for service of process for all participants.
-In order for the Safe at Home office to accept service of process on behalf of a program participant, you must include the participant’s name and lot number.
+In order for the Safe at Home office to accept service of process on behalf of a participant, you must include the participant’s name and Lot Number.